wellingtoneacademy/moodle-mod_accredible/README.md

 ### API Key

-Make sure you ahve your API key from Accredible.
+Make sure you have your API key from Accredible.
 We should have shared it with you, but it's also on the API Management Console.

 ### Issue Certificates

 Go to the course you want to issue certificates for and add an Accredible Certificates activity.
 Issuing a certificate is easy, and you can choose whether specific students receive a certificate or not.

-Once you've issued the ceritificate, head over to Accredible to edit the appearance.
+Once you've issued the certificate, head over to Accredible to edit the appearance.

 Contact us at support@accredible.com if you have issues.